SimchaTeich/Cloud_computing_course/Assignment1/Task3/README.md

 You should be able to execute this task by extending both the existing Express backend API and your HTML app.

-Ensure that your workspace EC2 instance has the LabRole.
+Ensure that your workspace EC2 instance has the ***LabRole***.
 This will provide the instance with full S3 access.

 ![](img/00%20-%20instruction's%20illustration.png)